KCEN-TV

 KCEN-TV (channel 6) is a television station licensed to Temple, Texas, United States, serving Central Texas as an affiliate of NBC.
-Owned by Tegna Inc., the station maintains studios on North 3rd Street in downtown Temple, with a news bureau and sales office in Killeen; its transmitter is located along I-35 south of Eddy.
+It is owned the Tegna subsidiary of Nexstar Media Group; Nexstar also owns KWKT-TV (channel 44), a Fox affiliate, and KYLE-TV (channel 28), an independent station with MyNetworkTV.
+KCEN-TV maintains studios on North 3rd Street in downtown Temple, with a news bureau and sales office in Killeen; its transmitter is located along I-35 south of Eddy.

 KAGS-LD (channel 23) in Bryan operates as a low-power semi-satellite of KCEN-TV, serving the Brazos Valley.
 As such, it simulcasts all network and syndicated programming as provided through KCEN-TV but airs separate local newscasts, commercial inserts and legal identifications, and has its own website.
 KCEN-TV serves the western half of the Waco–Temple–Bryan market while KAGS-LD serves the eastern portion.
 The two stations are counted as a single unit for ratings purposes.
 Although KAGS-LD maintains its own studios on South Texas Avenue in Bryan, master control and some internal operations are based at KCEN-TV's facilities.